MS-Quality-Hub/mzqclib-manuscript/workflow/README.md

     p2 -->|mzqc_channel| p5
     p3 -->|mzqc_channel| p5
     p4 -->|mzqc_channel| p5
-    p6 -->|mzqc_channel| p6
+    p5 -->|mzqc_channel| p6
 ```

 ### Bash
 You can use `workflow.sh` to automate the example workflow.
 You will need to accomodate for where your input and config files are, take a look inside the script how to.
+Singularity must also be available.

 ### Workflow Data Input
-We tested several data sets to most effectively demonstrate the capabilities of the mzQC implemntations in a short form.
+We tested several data sets to most effectively demonstrate the capabilities of the mzQC implementations in a short form.
 Pease see the last entry for the current, i.e.latest test input.

 1. QC Sample run (BSA + iRT standard) from rawR
 - Folder autoQC